 Science on Tap

 Come one, come all to the “science café” in Santa Cruz.
 This event is designed to connect the Santa Cruz community to the latest research happening just up the hill at U.C.
 Santa Cruz.
-It is not an exclusive “club meeting” for scientists and science majors and aims to appeal to all audiences.
-So come, grab a beer, relax and hear some interesting cutting edge science that’s happening near you!
-Science on Tap is based on the Nova and Sigma Xi "science café" model and is generally on the last Wednesday of every month at the Crepe Place.
-Due to the popularity of these events, to ensure that you'll have a seat, we highly recommend that you reserve a table by contacting the Crepe Place.
+It is not an exclusive “club meeting” for scientists and science majors - we aim to appeal to all audiences!
+So come join us at the MAH, grab a beer, relax, and hear some interesting and cutting-edge science that’s happening near you!

 Who: Everyone!
 Not just scientists!

 When: Last Wednesday of the month at 7:00 pm

 Where: Behind the Museum of Art and History (MAH), 705 Front Street, Santa Cruz

 *This event may return in the future.

 Join us at the "science pub" in Santa Cruz.
 This event is designed to connect the Santa Cruz community to the latest research happening just up the hill at U.C.
 Santa Cruz.
 It also provides an opportunity for graduate students to share their research with the community!

 The event will be followed by "Sci-Fi Movie Night" at The Catalyst where one of your favorite sci-fi movies will be presented at 8 pm(please visit 'www.catalystclub.com' for more movie details).
 Science on Tap with generally start at 6:45 pm and the Sci-Fi movie will be shown at 8 pm.
 Science on Tap is generally on the second Monday of every month and is a free event!
 While this community event is designed for everyone, not just scientist is it 21 and over.
 We look forward to seeing you there!